Pino-hub-cmd/Revodata-assessment-platform-engineer/README.md

 Regardless of the path you choose, we are primarily interested in understanding your thought process and engineering practices.

 Save everything in a private Git repository and share it with us.
 Deliver a clean repository: remove any redundant files, replace this README with your own, and provide clear instructions for setting up and running your project.
-We expect you to spend 3-4 hours on the assessment, so apply your best judgment when prioritizing tasks.
+We expect you to spend maximum 6 hours on the assessment, so apply your best judgment when prioritizing tasks.

 ### Stretch Goals